 It’s generally accepted in the mobile app industry that consumers are now conditioned to downloading apps for free, there still are a number of smartphone users that have downloaded a paid app.

-A recent study by Branchfire, makers of the Folia and iAnnotate apps, was conducted in July on consumer attitudes towards the cost of apps.
+by Branchfire, makers of the Folia and iAnnotate apps, was conducted in July on consumer attitudes towards the cost of apps.
 Respondents included over 2,000 U.S. adults aged 18 plus.
 It found that, while some smartphone and tablet owners are downloading 30 or more apps for their devices, 43 percent actually paid for an app.

 Highlights from the study include: